aaron-h-2k5/BLENDED_LEARNING-Logistic-Regression-Model-for-Classifying-Food-Choices-for-Diabetic-Patients/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. **Load the Dataset**
-   Import and load the dataset for analysis.
+1. **Import Libraries**:
+   - Import pandas for data manipulation, scikit-learn for modeling and evaluation, and seaborn and matplotlib for visualization.

-2. **Data Preprocessing**
+2. **Dataset Loading**:
+   - Load the dataset from the specified URL.

+3. **Dataset Inspection**:
-   Clean and preprocess the data to ensure consistency and accuracy.
+   - Examine the dataset by displaying basic information and previewing the data to understand its structure.

-3. **Split Data into Training and Testing Sets**
+4. **Target Variable Encoding**:
+   - Convert the `class` column into a binary variable indicating whether a patient is diabetic.

+5. **Feature and Target Definition**:
+   - Separate the dataset into the feature matrix (X) and target variable (y).

+6. **Data Splitting**:
-   Divide the dataset into training and testing subsets for model validation.
+   - Divide the data into training and testing subsets with an 80-20 split.

-4. **Train Logistic Regression Model**
-   Use the training data to fit and train a logistic regression model.

-5. **Generate Predictions**
+7. **Model Training**:
+   - Train a Logistic Regression model using the training data.

+8. **Prediction Generation**:
-   Apply the trained model to predict outcomes on the testing data.
+   - Use the trained model to predict labels for the test dataset.

-6. **Evaluate Model Performance**
-   Assess the model’s accuracy and performance metrics.

-7. **Visualize Results**
-   Create visualizations to interpret and present the model's outcomes.

-8. **Make Predictions on New Data**
-   Utilize the trained model to make predictions on fresh or unseen data.
+9. **Model Evaluation**:
+   - Assess model performance by calculating accuracy, precision, recall, F1-score, and by generating a classification report.

+10. **Confusion Matrix Visualization**:
+   - Plot a heatmap of the confusion matrix to visualize the model’s evaluation results.

 ## Program:
 ```